Subclass 190 and 491 Visa

 Be skilled in an occupation that is:

-• in NSW and have continuously resided in NSW for a minimum period of three months; or
+• Residing in NSW and have continuously resided in NSW for a minimum period of three months; or

 2. Submit Your EOI: If you meet the criteria, submit an EOI in SkillSelect.
+Should you be invited to apply, you will need to support every point claim in your EOI with valid (i.e. non-expired) documentation.

 3. Be Invited: NSW holds invitation rounds throughout the financial year.
 All valid EOIs in occupations within ANZSCO unit groups identified on the NSW Regional Skills List are eligible for NSW nomination.
+Important: because of the exceptionally high demand for NSW nomination, NSW strongly encourage anyone considering NSW nomination to explore all other migration pathways and not wait to be invited.

 4. Respond Promptly if Invited: You will have 14 days to complete your application for NSW nomination after being invited.
 When you apply, you will need to provide valid documents to substantiate every claim made in your EOI.
+This 14-day window will not be extended.

 5. Wait For Your Nomination Assessment: Your application will typically be assessed within six weeks after payment.

-Apply if you recently graduated from a Regional NSW institution
+491 Pathway 3 – Apply if you recently graduated from a Regional NSW institution

-Have completed a bachelor’s degree or above from an institution located in a designated regional area of NSW.
+• Completed entirely at an institution located in a designated regional area of NSW.

 • Have been completed within the 2 years immediately before applying for NSW nomination; and